Let's go through the three popular investing apps in Australia right now.

 Let's look at the most prominent investing apps in Australia – Raiz, Spaceship Invest and Commsec Pockets.

-First came Raiz in around 2016, then Spaceship back in 2018 and since then CommSec Pockets was launched.
+First came Raiz in around 2016, then Spaceship back in 2018 and since then CommSec Pockets was launched in 2019.

-Even though each of the apps look and feel similar in terms of the way you access them, and send money into them there are some key differences.
+Even though each of the apps look and feel similar in how they work there are some key differences.

 I'll go into each and explain what they offer, then provide some reasons one or the other might be suitable for you.